qdm12/ddns-updater/README.md

         - `duckduckgo` finds your public IP using [https://duckduckgo.com/?q=ip](https://duckduckgo.com/?q=ip)
         - `opendns` finds your public IP using [https://diagnostic.opendns.com/myip](https://diagnostic.opendns.com/myip)
         - `154.251.67.58` sets your public IP as fixed
-- The port mapping `8000:8000/tcp` is for the web interface
-    - [http://localhost:8000](http://localhost:8000) is the main UI list
-    - [http://localhost:8000/update](http://localhost:8000/update) is to force the update of your domains

 ### Host firewall